Demand at auction of Azerbaijan's Central Bank exceeds supply

 By Eldar Janashvili - Trend:

-Azerbaijan’s Central Bank (CBA) held a deposit auction, attracting 150 million manats ($88.2 million) from Azerbaijani banks, Trend reports referring to CBA on Jan.
-13.
+Central Bank of Azerbaijan (CBA) held a deposit auction, attracting 150 million manat ($88.2 million) from Azerbaijani banks, Trend reports referring to CBA on Jan.
+15.

 During the deposit auctions, CBA attracts deposits from commercial banks.
 The main purpose of such auctions is to sterilize the money supply.